 This type of cover is designed to pay a lump sum in the event of serious illness or death of a shareholder.
 The lump sum would usually be payable to the remaining shareholder(s) to provide them with the funds required to purchase the company shares from the ill party or their estate/beneficiaries.

-How shareholder protection is structured?
+How is shareholder protection structured?

 The Legal Agreement